maziac/DeZog/design/Portfolio.md

-DeZog, devloping the serial IF (dezogif) for ZX Next:
+DeZog, developing the serial IF (dezogif) for ZX Next:

 ~~~
                                              ┌─────────────────────────────────────────────────┐